a7medkamel/eb2/README.md

   - it is hidden behind the fir trims
   - gap was letting in flys
   - isolated the gap by blue taping a bunch of the trims, I will try to narrow down exactly under which trim the gap is
+- [ ] laundry trim
+- [ ] powder room door needs a little sanding / finish (there is a large X mark on it)